Jump to ↓

 Step 4: Integrate CX Plan Into Customer Self-Service Options

 As mentioned above, providing self-service options is an important aspect of any unified customer experience.
-The company website, knowledge base, chatbots and any other self service tools should reflect the mission statement, values, and branding of the company.
+The company website, knowledge base, chatbot, and any other self-service tools should reflect the mission statement, values, and branding of the company.

 Step 5: Analyze Data and Make Improvements